Decathlon/tzatziki/tzatziki-core/README.md

 """
 ```

-Other custom helpers are foreach (loop through array), split (split a String by symbol), math (compute some value) and conditional helpers (to compare values and output conditionally)
+Other custom helpers are foreach (loop through array), split (split a String by symbol), math (compute some value), conditional helpers (to compare values and output conditionally) or toTemplatedArray to template elements array to a new array

 ## Time management